 clause, you can usetags

-formatting to use those values in your custom incident description.
+formatting to use those values in your description template.
 For example, if the NRQL query includedFACET hostName, cluster

 Please note that tag names cannot include whitespace.
 The expanded values can include whitespace, but not the names of the tags themselves.

-You can create a custom incident description on a NRQL alert condition through a GraphQL mutation with that description.
+You can create a description template on a NRQL alert condition through a GraphQL mutation with that description.

 Here's an empty mutation template:

-Here's an example mutation with a custom incident description:
+Here's an example mutation with a description template:

 - For more information on NRQL conditions and using the NerdGraph API, go to NerdGraph API: NRQL condition alerts.

-- For infrastructure monitoring conditions, you can create the custom incident description when creating an Infrastructure monitoring alert condition.
+- For infrastructure monitoring conditions, you can create the description template when creating an Infrastructure monitoring alert condition.

-- To learn about how to structure a custom incident description, see the example template and the attribute/tag instructions.
+- To learn about how to structure a description template, see the example template and the attribute/tag instructions.

 Mentioning users or notifying channel in Slack